KurtRoepke/bind9-dns/README.md

 Create default route<br/>
 <img src= "images/icmp and default route 2.PNG"    height="80%" width="80%"/>
 <br />
-<p align="center">Create a default route pointing to the external network router to allow
-access to the external network.
+Create a default route pointing to the external network router to allow access to the external network.
 Here we will also modify the policy map because the asa doesnt inspect icmp by default.<br />
  <br />